Army of the Kingdom of Naples (Napoleonic): Line Infantry

 The difference between Elite and Centre companies was considerable - the elites held a much higher espirit de corps, believing themselves to be better trained and generally the most senior companies in the regiment.
 In most cases, this was true.

 Light Infantry

 Additionally, there were two light infantry regiments in 1806, later rising to 4 by 1813, consisting of two field battalions.
 Each field battalion had a carabinieri (carabiniers) company, a voltigeur company, and seven companies of cacciatori (chasseurs).
 There was also a regiment Real Corso (Royal Corsican), that consisted of Corsican émigrés.
 It was redesignated as the 1st Light Regiment in 1813, and the old 1st and 2nd became the 2nd and 3rd, a 4th was raised and disbanded in 1813, only being reraised in 1814 with the occupation and incorporation of troops and peoples from the Papal territories.

+The 2nd Light Infantry Regiment was formed in 1805 and took part in the campaigns in Germany, Spain, and Russia, and finally in the campaign of 1815 against the Austrians, when Joachim Murat’s Kingdom of Naples was definitively defeated.

+This regiment, like others of the era, was a unit that provided light troops, deployed in skirmish formation to harass the enemy.

+The 2nd Light Infantry Regiment is a regiment founded on the values of discipline, organization, and continuous improvement.
+The regiment is composed of a community of Italian players united by the goal of growing together, improving their skills, and actively contributing to the unit’s development.

+The regiment’s activities are led by an Italian staff and are based on collaboration, mutual respect, and teamwork, with the goal of creating a serious, active, and competitive environment for all members.